-Five rail and five wharf transhipment sites operate within the Greater Essex area (one of which is inactive).
+Six active rail and three active wharf transhipment sites operate within the Greater Essex area.
 These facilities handle the long-distance movement of aggregate.
 At present there is also some cross-boundary movement of aggregate, however, movement into London is conducted predominantly by rail.